moseschanx/8051-LCD-1602-Library/README.md

-This is a C library for MCS-51 series MCUs . ( Personal project )
+This is a C library for MCS-51 series MCUs . ( for student project use  )